2024 Best English Language & Literature Schools in Iowa

 When it comes to popularity, english language & literature sits in the middle of the road, ranking #18 out of 38 majors in the country.
 So, you may have to do some digging around to find quality schools that offer the degree program.
 This list can help with that.

 For its 2024 ranking, College Factual looked at 7 schools in Iowa to determine which ones were the best for english language & literature students pursuing a degree.
-When you put them all together, these colleges and universities awarded 699 degrees in english language & literature during the 2020-2021 academic year.
+Combined, these schools handed out 633 degrees in english language & literature to qualified students.

 Choosing a Great English Language & Literature School